tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payments-API-Brazil.md

 Pix has two parts:

-* PIX key: unique identifier of a banking or payment account in the Brazilian Banking System.
+* PIX key: unique identifier of a banking ou payment account in the Brazilian Banking System.
 Your key can be generated using any of the following values:
-   - Tax ID (CPF or CNPJ).
+   - Tax ID (CPF ou CNPJ).
    - E-mail
    - Phone number
    - Random key